kaycebasques/kayce.basqu.es/src/blog/sabbatical-prologue.md

 energy and I realize how much of a blessing it is to wake up without pain

+There are some things that I need to do that I simply do not have time/energy to do when I have a full-time job.
+Grandpa's autobiography.

+Let me share a couple of independent ideas about money & time and then synthesize them at the end of this section.

+### Identity & relationships

+This sabbatical is also somewhat of an exercise in voluntarily giving up my identity.
+Let me explain this by way of some personaly history.
+When I was a teenager I rollerbladed a lot.
+Grinding rails, jumping stairs, stuff like that.
+I gave it up after college and focused on my career.
+On social media I still follow my old skating friends who have kept at it.
+It's safe to say they have much richer friendships and possibly enjoyment of life than I currently have.
+Anyone who was obsessed with skateboarding, rollerblading, skiing, surfing, etc. will know what I'm talking about.
+Hanging out at a beautiful outdoor space, drinking beers, barbecuing, challenging your body, getting into that flow state that comes with adrenaline and danger

 Voluntarily giving up my identity.
 It's better than having it ripped off involuntarily.
 I used to skate.
 On social media I still follow my old skating friends who have kept at it.